bytebase/bytebase.com-old/content/docs/en/get-started-with-bytebase/run-an-sql-review-workflow-in-a-project.md

 ![_](/static/docs-assets/project-page.png)

-Choose `Transfer DB` to import the two databases synced from the connected instances.
-You can find them in the default project since they are not transferred into any specific project yet.
+Choose `Transfer DB` to transfer the two databases synced from the connected instances.
+You can find them in the default project since they have not been transferred into any specific project yet.

 ![_](/static/docs-assets/transfer-db-1.png)